joseherazo04/HTML-CSS-JS/README.md

 # HTML-CSS-JS

-I decided to increase my knowledge in web development because, you know, life is hard, when I took this during my studies in university I didn't consider this to be important but now I need it for some projects and ideas I have.
+I decided to increase my knowledge in web development because, you know, life is hard.
+When I took this during my studies in university I didn't consider this to be important but now I need it for some projects and ideas I have.

 The link from the course and course materials are: